Complete analysis of a realistic fiber-based quantum repeater scheme: Assumptions of the HEG protocol

 Note that even if $\Delta\phi_A \neq 0$ or the photons are not completely indistinguishable, the state achieved after performing HEG would be a mixed state of $\ket{\Psi^+}$ and $\ket{\Psi^-}$, which is the same type of error as the initialization error, $\epsilon_i$, and can thus be modeled in a similar way.
 Furthermore, as shown in Fig. \ref{fig:skr_error_N}(c), such errors do not significantly impact the final results as long as some purification is performed.

-Detector dark counts can result in HEG producing the desired detector clicks even if the atomic state is wrong.
-For example, for $\ket{11}$, which only produces two early photons, HEG can still be marked successful if one early photon is detected and one dark count occurs when a late photon should have arrived, i.e., in the detection window of a few readout lifetimes, $\sim 100$ ns.
+Detector dark counts can result in HEG producing the desired detections at the detectors even if the atomic state is wrong.
+For example, for $\ket{11}$, which only produces two early photons, HEG can still be marked successful if one early photon is detected and one dark count occurs when a late photon should have arrived, i.e., in the detection window of a few lifetimes, $\sim 100$ ns, of the communication ions.
 Such events become significant when the probability of this occurring is similar to the probability that an emitted photon is detected, $\eta$.
 We analyze $\eta_0 \geq 10\%$ and from the results of Fig. \ref{fig:skr}, $L_0 \leq 100$ km, which gives $\eta \geq 0.01$.
 Therefore, the dark count rate should be a small fraction $\epsilon$ of $\sim \eta / 100$ ns $\approx 100$ kHz for the dark count error to be in the order of $\epsilon$.
 Since high-efficiency superconducting single-photon counters can achieve dark count rates in the order of $1$ Hz, this error is assumed to be negligible.